 What that translates into is hard, concentrated workouts in which I give not only my full effort, but my full devotion.
-I don’t wear earphones, or engage in conversation.
+I don’t engage in wasted conversation, sometimes I even wear headphones to block out any and all distractions.
 I pay attention to what I am doing.
 I feel the muscles as they move the weights, I get in touch with my breathing as I jog, and I get into rhythm with the rope as it passes under my feet.
 Furthermore, I take that attitude, effort and resolve into the rest of my day.

 At the end of the day, I pose to myself, “If I was certain my life was going to end that night — how would I answer the question; “What didn’t I do with the gift of life?”

 I know the answer, and at the end of my time, I don’t want the reply to be the same I would give right now.

 As wonderful as much of my life has been, there has always been something missing —- the one great dream I gave up because I was consistently told it was NOT realistic.

 I was told, “You need to go to school, college, maybe further.”

 I was told, “You need to get a job, one with benefits, maybe save a little money.”